 Dr. Thomas E. Knox has practiced as an orthopaedic surgeon in Mountain Home since 1983.
-Dr. Knox earned his medical degree at the University of Missouri in Columbia, Missouri, and completed his residency and internship at the University of Kentucky in Lexington, Kentucky.
-Dr. Knox is board certified by the American Board of Orthopaedic Surgeons and is an active staff physician at Baxter Regional Medical Center in Mountain Home, AR and at North Arkansas Regional Medical Center in Harrison, AR.
+Dr. Knox earned his medical degree from the University of Missouri in Columbia, Missouri, and completed his internship and residency at the University of Kentucky in Lexington, Kentucky.
+Dr. Knox is Board Certified by the American Board of Orthopaedic Surgery.
+He is an active staff physician at Baxter Regional Medical Center in Mountain Home, as well as a consulting physician at North Arkansas Regional Medical Center in Harrison, Arkansas.
 He currently holds active medical licenses in Arkansas and Missouri.
-He has served as Baxter Regional Medical Center's Chief of Surgery and chairman of the hospital's Credentials Committee and the Surgery Committee.
-He is a Board Certified fellow of the American Academy of Orthopaedics and Surgeons, and a member of the Arthroscopy Association of North America (AANA) where he has served on the By-Laws Committee.
+He has served as Baxter Regional Medical Center's Chief of Surgery and chairman of the hospital's Credentials Committee.
+He is a Board Certified fellow of the American Academy of Orthopaedic Surgeons and is a member of the Arthroscopy Association of North America (AANA) where he has served on the By-Laws Committee.

-The AANA provides accredited continuing medical education for physicians and promotes knowledge of arthroscopic surgery to improve diagnosis and treatment of diseases and injuries of the musculoskeletal system.
+AANA provides accredited continuing medical education for orthopaedic surgeons and promotes knowledge of arthroscopic surgery to improve diagnosis and treatment of diseases and injuries of the musculoskeletal system.

-Both originally from Thayer, Mo., Dr. Knox and his wife of 41 years, the former Deborah Alford, reside in Mountain Home.
-They have two adult children, Cortland and Sarah.
-Dr. Knox and Deborah have been actively involved in the Mountain Home community, supporting many charitable, civic, educational, medical and cultural causes.
-Dr. Knox is an avid motorcyclist, runner, photographer, and pilot.
-The couple enjoys traveling and spending time hiking and canoeing.
+Both originally from Thayer, Missouri, Dr. Knox and his wife, Deborah, whom he married in 1975, reside in Mountain Home.
+They have two adult children and two grandsons.
+Dr. Knox and Deborah have been actively involved in the Mountain Home community, supporting many charitable, civic, educational, medical, and cultural causes.
+Dr. Knox is an avid motorcyclist, photographer, and pilot.
+The couple enjoys traveling, canoeing, hiking, and spending time with their children and grandchildren.